 Silas took to wandering the streets at night.
 The cabaret lights drew him in with their pomposity; he did his best to stay away, stay away, until one evening his legs dragged him past the doorman and plopped him into a seat in the darkest corner of the room.

 Silas shooed away the waiter with a flicker of his wrist, and intended to pass the time by reading the evening's newspaper.
-He shot fast glances at the stage, only to bring his eyes down time and again.
+He shot rapid glances at the stage, only to bring his eyes down time and again.

 The clock was about to strike midnight, when Silas started to hear a murmur in the crowd.
 The cabaret, which was half empty when he came in, was humming with excitement.
 Several patrons were standing against the wall, cordoned off by a velvet rope, anxiously glancing at the stage.

 Silas looked up.

 He wouldn't call her beautiful; her face, with its dark, almost Mongoloid, possibly Jewish, features, was an expressionless veneer.

 Silas couldn't look away.

 To simply say that she danced would not do her justice, for the audience was swept away by her waves.
 When it was over, she rushed off the stage, the clientele bursting into a cacophony of applause.
 Silas attempted to add to the ovation, only to look at his hands.